JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

   These optimizations reduce---but come nowhere close to eliminating---the most serious disadvantage of running all code in the
   interpreter: slow performance.
-It is hoped that the performance gap between compiled and interpreted code, which is now as high as 1000× in some cases, will narrow in the coming months.
+It is hoped that the performance gap between compiled and interpreted code, which can be many orders of magnitude, will narrow in the coming months.
 However, the interpreter will always be slower than compiled code.

   It's also worth noting that there are cases where the interpreter